-Even if you have the best plan for your workplace mentoring program, you will still need to sell the idea to those in your organization, especially leadership.
-To do this, you’ll need to explain the benefits of the mentoring program and create a strategy to market and promote the mentorship program to the rest of the organization.
-Without a marketing plan for your mentoring program, you can suffer some setbacks such as:
+Although you may have a great plan in place for your workplace mentoring program, you’ll still need to sell the idea to the rest of your organization – especially leadership.
+To do this well, you’ll need to explain the benefits of the mentoring program and create a strategy to market and promote the mentorship program to the rest of the organization.
+Without a marketing plan for your mentoring program, you may suffer some setbacks such as:

 Lower turnover rate.
 This is one of the key benefits for any mentoring program.
 Companies invest a lot of money and time into employees through the hiring and onboarding process as well as through skill development and equipment.
-It can be very costly when an employee leaves.
-Some researchers have estimated it costs about nearly a year’s salary on average every time an employee needs to be replaced.
+It ends up being very costly when an employee leaves.
+Some researchers have estimated it costs nearly a year’s salary, on average, every time an employee needs to be replaced.
 A mentoring program can result in improved employee engagement and commitment to the organization, meaning less money and time lost through employee turnover.